wp-plugins/mb-sitemap-generator/readme.txt

 === Sitemap Generator ===
 Contributors: mbsec
-Tags: sitemap, site map, sitemap.xml, xml sitemap, image sitemap, xml image sitemap, image, images, seo, google, yahoo, bing, baidu, yandex
+Tags: sitemap, site map, sitemap.xml, xml sitemap, image sitemap, xml image sitemap, image, images, video sitemap, xml video sitemap, video, videos, image seo, video seo, seo, google, yahoo, bing, baidu, yandex
 Requires at least: 4.2
 Tested up to: 4.2.4
-Stable tag: 1.0.0-beta.5
+Stable tag: 1.0.0
 License: AGPL v3
 License URI: https://www.gnu.org/licenses/agpl-3.0.html

-An easy to use XML sitemap generator for WordPress.
+An easy to use XML sitemap generator with support for image and video sitemaps for WordPress.

 == Description ==
 The [sitemap generator](https://www.marcobeierer.com/wordpress-plugins/sitemap-generator) uses an external service to crawl your website and create a XML sitemap of your website.
 The generator works thus for every plugin out of the box.
 The computation costs for your website is also very low because the crawler acts like a normal visitor, who visits all pages once.